defensive driving

 5. Look Farther Ahead

-Being a defensive driver means anticipating potential hazards before they happen.
+Being a defensive driver means looking for potential hazards before they happen.
 Instead of focusing only on the car in front of you, train yourself to look further ahead to spot problems early.

 Why Looking Ahead Helps: